Skip to main content

 PracticeDescriptionBenefit

-Multi-Timeframe ConfirmationUse indicators across multiple timeframes before making trading decisionsReduces false signals and improves trade accuracy
+Multi-Timeframe ConfirmationCheck indicators across multiple timeframes before actingCuts false signals noticeably

-Combine Complementary IndicatorsPair trend-following tools with momentum oscillatorsProvides comprehensive market analysis from different perspectives
+Combine Complementary IndicatorsPair trend tools with momentum oscillatorsBroader market view

 Pineify Website

-Getting started is straightforward.
-At the bottom of any TradingView chart, you'll find the "Pine Editor" tab.
-Click it, and you're in.
-The editor is your new best friend—it comes with ready-to-use templates for both indicators and full trading strategies, so you're never staring at a completely blank page.
+Getting started: at the bottom of any TradingView chart, click the "Pine Editor" tab.
+The editor includes templates for indicators and strategies, so you're never starting from a blank page.

 How a Simple Script Comes Together

-Pine Script is built to be readable, even if you're new to coding.
-Most scripts follow a clear path:
+Pine Script is readable even if you're new to code.
+Most scripts follow a clear pattern:

-1. Set the Stage: You start by declaring what you're building. indicator("My Cool Indicator", overlay=true) puts your creation right on the price chart.
-Use strategy() if you're coding rules for backtesting trades.
+1. Set the Stage: indicator("My Cool Indicator", overlay=true) puts your creation on the price chart.
+Use strategy() for backtestable rules.

-3. Show the Results: Finally, you plot it.
-The plot() function draws your calculated lines or shapes on the chart.
-If you're writing a strategy, commands like strategy.entry and strategy.close tell the system when to simulate buying and selling.
+3. Show the Results: plot() draws your calculated lines.
+For strategies, strategy.entry and strategy.close simulate buying and selling.

 //@version=5